Subject Access Requests

 Requests on behalf of adults

-Bromley will need to be satisfied that the person you are requesting information on behalf of has authorised you to do so.
-You may have the authority as their Power of Attorney, or they may have given you, their consent.
-Evidence of your authority to act on behalf of the Data Subject should be submitted via the webform.
-In cases where consent from the Data Subject has been sought, we will need to see written and signed evidence of your appointment to act on their behalf which shows they understand the nature of the request, what information is being requested and the consequences of the disclosure.
+The council will need to be satisfied that the person whose information you are requesting has given their informed consent for you to do so.
+You may have the authority as their Power of Attorney, or they may have given you their consent in some other way.
+Evidence of your authority to act on behalf of the data subject should be submitted via the webform.
+In cases where consent from the data subject has been sought, we will need to see written and signed evidence of your appointment to act on their behalf which shows they understand the nature of the request, what information is being requested and the consequences of the disclosure.
 We may also contact the person to discuss their disclosure with them when appropriate.

 Access to deceased records

 Where a request is received for access to the records of someone who has died, the person making the application should be asked to explain in writing their relationship to the deceased person, what information is needed and why.
-The local authority case worker should make a decision in consultation with their manager and advise the applicant in writing of the decision with reasons.
+The relevant case worker should decide in consultation with their manager and advise the applicant in writing of the decision with reasons.

 What happens after you submit your request

-We will respond to your request within one month of acceptance where we need to be confident of:
+We will usually aim to respond to your request within one month of acceptance, which happens once we are confident about:

-• proof of the lawfulness of your request if the information related to another person or persons
+- proof of the lawfulness of your request if the information relates to another person or persons

-If there's no response to a request after 1 calendar month
+If there's no response to a request after the relevant timescale has passed

-Please check your email and post to see if you received communication from us asking for more information.
-For example, if you did not send the correct ID we will have contacted you to ask for this.
+- Check your email and/or post to see if you received communication from us asking for more information.
+For example, if you did not send the correct ID, we will have contacted you to ask for this.

-We will contact you and keep you updated via the same method that you have made original contact, unless otherwise requested and agreed.
-Please note that automatic case updated generated from our case management system may be delivered to your junk mail folder.
-Please check before contacting us.
+- We will correspond with you and keep you updated via the same method that you made original contact with us, unless otherwise requested and agreed.
+Some email systems divert the automatic case updates generated by our case management system, OneTrust, to your junk mail folder.
+Please check before contacting us and, if that has happened, you can set your system to accept them in future.

-Please check and see if we have asked you for clarification, for example if what you are asking for was not clear.
+- Please check and see if we have asked you for further information - for example if what you are asking for was not sufficiently clear.

 If you have checked and we are not waiting for ID or clarification, please check if you have had an acknowledgement email from the council.
 You will need to reply asking for a progress update.